 15 years ago in Minneapolis, I had such a powerful encounter with the Holy Spirit that all I have wanted to do from that day forward was to help others to experience and know God personally.
 I started to share my faith with anyone who would listen and God began to teach me how to partner with Him to invite others into the Kingdom of God.
 A couple of years into the journey, the Lord challenged me to grow in boldness in sharing my faith and I felt led to join an evangelist named Jed Lindstrom who was leading a short-term mission trip into New York City.
 It was on this trip that God really poured out on me His burning heart for the lost and began breaking off layers of fear in my life.
 Not everyone is called to be a street evangelist, but street ministry provides a context for all believers to encounter God’s love and truth in action and to get free from fear so that they can actually reach out to their family, neighbors and coworkers relationally.
 If we can get them comfortable walking up to a complete stranger and sharing their testimony or the gospel after a few minutes of connecting, then it gets much easier to invite a coworker to coffee and turn the subject to Jesus and the Kingdom.
 Once they realize that God wants to break into our culture and encounter people, everything changes.
 Mission impossible becomes quite possible.
 I remember being in New York and realizing that I was there for the express purpose of sharing the gospel.
 Something shifted in my heart and I just started to see the people all around me in a different way.
 God would highlight people and I would just walk up and talk to them.
 For an entire week, I didn’t stop sharing the gospel with anyone God would put in front of me.
 I was amazed at how open people were to the things of God even in New York City where they have seen it all.
 So many people got to encounter God’s love and truth.

 And then suddenly it struck me, “Why would I ever stop living this way?”
 That trip changed me forever.
 We want other believers to experience the transformation of engaging in the Great Commandments (to love God and love people) and the Great Commission (to preach the gospel and make disciples).
-The Firebase Movement is about awakening the church to a different way of living – a lifestyle of daily intimacy and mission.

-Teresa Ashkinazi, NY
+Teresa Ashkinazi, NYC/NJ

 There are times in your life when you know something has just happened that will impact and mark your life forever.
+In 2010, God sent me to a conference where I heard the message of the convergence of the mission and prayer movement.
+An impartation happened at that conference which awakened a fire in me that remains till this day.